Practice Makes Pleasure

 A note from Amanda

-I’ve been doing this work since 2016.
-I’ve sat with hundreds of people in some of the most honest, tender, surprising conversations of their lives — and mine.
+I've been doing this work since 2016.
+In that time I've sat with hundreds of people in some of the most honest, tender, surprising conversations of their lives — and mine.
+I've watched people remember things about themselves they didn't know they'd forgotten.
+I've seen couples find each other again across a single afternoon.
+I've felt what happens in a room when people decide, together, to stop pretending and start feeling.

-This workshop is the distillation of everything I know about what happens when people slow down, get honest, and give themselves permission to actually feel.
+This workshop is the distillation of everything I know about what becomes possible when we slow down, get honest, and give ourselves permission to actually want what we want.